 - GiffGaff – makes for the best start to London as you can get your SIM mailed to you overseas before you even land.
 Then it’s a process of adding credit and you’re ready to go once you arrive.
 I did have some issues with reception but the community/ staff are mega helpful.
 My time with GiffGaff was rather temporary as might yours, as you’ll eventually find it insufficient for your needs

 - Three – I progressed to a 12 month contract with Three, which gives me basically unlimited calls, unlimited texts and a chunky 12GB of data.
 Best of all is their “Feel at Home” offering, which means I can use my data across 60+ destinations and almost all of Europe.
 This has been invaluable for my travels.
 Note that different offers appear from time-to-time, and a lower data cap would have been fine.

 - HotUKDeals – the equivalent of Ozbargain back home and basically my homepage.
 It’s a website that displays community-voted deals across all categories.
-It’s a little hit and miss with the random offers that get posted but I’ve managed to nab a cheap PS4 off Amazon Germany and it’s prompted me for plenty of sales.
+I find it hit and miss with the random offers that get posted but I’ve managed to nab a cheap PS$4 and it’s prompted me for plenty of sales.
 It’s also introduced me to some of the places and deals in this post!

 - Topcashback and Quidco – I can’t stress to enough people if you are doing ANYTHING online, make sure you click through via an affiliate.
 E.g. buying clothes, booking hotels, opening a broadband account, signing up for a phone contract.
 I’ve missed out a few times myself but different companies will offer you X% back or flat amounts when you book/ buy/ open an account after clicking through either of these sites.
 I got £100 from signing up with BT and (could have) got £25 from getting an Amex card.
 I have a slight preference to Topcashback which seems to offer more.
 And yeah, the cashback does take some time to get into your account.